dhanel1/PyBer_Analysis/README.md

-# PyBer_Analysis
+                                                                       PyBer_Analysis
                                                                           Overview
 Vidual representations of data are important for adequate analysis.
 In this module, We took in Raw Data and tried to create a visual represntation of cab fare prices in rural, suburban, and urban population centers.
 The prices were then plotted on a line graph to have to have it be visually interpretered.
+Statistics of data were also taken, and mean fare, riders, and driver count were found.

                                                                           Results
-The results indicated that urban population centers had the most expensive fares, while rual had the least expensive.
-This data makes sense, as many prices in urban centers are more typically more expensive than rural areas.
+The results indicated that rural centers had the lowest amount of drivers and the highest fares.
+The city reigons had the highest amount of drivers and the lowest relative fares.
+Because urban centers had a higher supply of drivers, price was generally lower than rural areas.
 The time of month did not seem to have a signifcant impact on fares, but there was a noticable spike in late feburary for all population areas.

                                                                           Summary
 This data can offer an advantage to companies that are looking for price models.
-I would reccomend to favor sending out urban drivers over rural drivers, as their would be a higher ROI.
+I would reccomend to favor sending out rural drivers intead of urban drivers, as their would be a higher ROI.
+There is most likely a lower supply of rural drivers, which increases the price.
 I would also reccomend increasing the price in late feburary.
 THis is likely because of the colder weather.
-Finally I would allocate more resources to the urban division from the rural divison.
+Finally,I would allocate more resources to Port Samanthamouth, and other high preforming cities.
+An interesting stastic to find wwould be 'fare per mile drove' This would show if the rural areas have that much of a higher ROI.